maurya-anand/ARA/README.md

 > *Note:* This tool was tested on "Ubuntu 20.04.4 LTS" with "conda 4.11.0" using the installation procedure mentioned above.

+Please be patient because downloading and configuring the tools/modules may take several minutes.

-Please refer the Troubleshooting section below for help.
+Please refer the Troubleshooting section in case of any installation related issues.

 ------------------------------------------------------------------------